Thoughts

 Copying someone's style makes you look like a dork.
 (A conclusion inspired by a quote from the late Andy Irons).

 Your progress will come to a complete halt if you try to ride waves at the lineup without first mastering all the maneuvers on a longboard in the white water.
 Switching from a longboard to a shortboard only makes matters worse.
 It's like trying to ski a black run when you haven't even mastered the blue run.
 Everything's going too fast.
 You're not making any progress.
 At the lineup, you'll catch ten waves and fall off most of them.
 In the white water, though, you can catch a hundred in a single session.
-This is where you analyze your mistakes, start again, and make much faster progress.
+This is where you analyze your mistakes, start again, and progress faster.

 Humor, I guess.